business analytics

 4. Procurement reporting

 Effective raw material procurement is how businesses maintain a competitive advantage.
-It helps companies prepare for the unexpected.
-For instance, manufacturers who diversify suppliers, stay on top of market trends, and track metrics can manage supply chain risks effectively while keeping costs down.
+With procurement analytics and interactive KPI reporting, companies can prepare for the unexpected.
+For instance, manufacturers who diversify suppliers, stay on top of market trends, and track procurement metrics can manage supply chain risks effectively while keeping costs down.
 The following are some of the essential supply chain KPIs organizations follow to get better insights into how to reduce lead times and get deliveries in a more timely manner:

 • Purchase order cycle time